KxSystems/ffi/README.md

 ### Building and installing from source

-#### Third-Party Library Installation
+#### Third-party library installation

-ffikdb uses `libdl` and `libffi` to utilize foreign functions.
+Ffikdb uses `libdl` and `libffi` to utilize foreign functions.
 However, as Windows does not have POSIX-like `libdl` user needs to install `dlfcn-win32` in advance.
 As for `libffi` OS had it by default before but it seems `libffi` package also needs to be installed for recent machines.

 #### Windows